open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

 You can now use this plugin to acquire data from your acquisition board.
 Usage instructions for the board can be found in this User Manual and for the plugin, in the `Rhythm Plugins page <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Rhythm-Plugins.html>`_ of the OE GUI documentation.

-Avoid confusing the new ``OE FPGA Acquisition Board plugin`` with the one called ``Acquisition Board`` which was used for previous versions of the acquisition board that did not have the Open Ephys FPGA.
-We are working on integrating them in the same plugin but for the moment, these are two separate plugins.
+Avoid confusing the new ``OE FPGA Acquisition Board`` plugin with the one called ``Acquisition Board``, which was used for previous versions of the acquisition board that did not have the Open Ephys FPGA.
+We are working on consolidating everything into the same plugin but for the moment, these are two separate plugins.
 Your new board will not work with the old plugin and vice versa.

 .. image:: /_static/images/usermanual/newfpga/GUI-plugin-list.png
     :width: 30%
     :align: center

 As with any new device, test your acquisition board to make sure it is working as expected by performing checks on a short recording before using it for research.
 We test them before they get to you but might not have covered all the use cases and your particular hardware.

+.. note:: The impedance measurement functionality of the new board is not currently working.
+Once a fix is ready, we will put out an updated version of the OE FPGA Acquisition Board plugin.

 .. _newfpga_help: